lyokha/nginx-combined-upstreams-module/README.md

 HTTP status *204* if they do not have new tasks.
 In a flat combined upstream all 10 servers may be polled before the application will finally receive a new task from another upstream.
 The upstrand *us1* allows skipping to the next upstream after checking the first server in an upstream that does not have tasks.
+This machinery is apparently suitable for *upstream broadcasting*, when messages are being sent to all upstreams in an upstrand.

+The examples above show that an upstrand can be regarded as a *2-dimensional* upstream that comprises a number of clusters representing natural upstreams and allows short-cycling over them.

 Directive dynamic_upstrand
 --------------------------